Steward and the King, The

 "By the Lady's grace."

-“Frodo claimed it,” he said in a low whisper.
-“In the end, he could not resist the temptation.”
+"Frodo claimed it," he looked back at Sam.
+"In the end, Frodo could not resist the temptation."

 "Yet it was done."